oppia/oppia-web-developer-docs/Overview-of-the-Oppia-codebase.md

 ### Component layer

-Components (directives in AngularJS) define both the view (the layout of the page the user sees) and the controller logic that responds to user input.
+Components define both the view (the layout of the page the user sees) and the controller logic that responds to user input.

 Most pages begin with a `*.mainpage.html` file, for example `topic-editor-page.mainpage.html`.
 This HTML file contains a `<topic-editor-page>` tag, which refers to the `topic-editor-page.component.html` file.